-Grandeur is a hike-and-fly site only.
-The trail to the North and Upper North launch sites is approximately one mile long.
-About one-third of a mile up this trail is the lower branch trail to the South Launch.
+Grandeur is a hike-and-fly site.
+The distance from the trailhead to the North and Upper North Launches is a little over a mile, with a 1300-foot elevation gain.
+About a third of a mile up the trail you'll find the lower branch trail to the South Launch.
 On either trail you will be climbing a steep path in open, brushy terrain.
-The Great Basin rattlesnake, a protected species in Utah, is a common sight along the Grandeur Peak Trail, especially during the spring and fall when he is active during daylight hours.
+The Great Basin rattlesnake, a protected species in Utah, is a common sight along the Grandeur Peak Trail, especially during the spring and fall (our best flying seasons) when he is active during daylight hours.
 Watch your footing and give any rattlers you encounter a wide berth.
 Be familiar with First Aid for a snake bite.

 Reaching the LZ requires overflight of a dense suburban neighborhood.
 The LZ consists of playing fields at Eastwood Elementary School, and for this reason the site is not available during normal school hours.
 Children may be present in the LZ at any time.
 After school and weekends, it is common for all useable landing fields to be occupied by youth sports leagues, and law enforcement has in the past responded to complaints of glider pilots interrupting games.

 Scout this LZ before launch.
-Be in phone or radio contact with a spotter at the LZ, and do not launch if you cannot maintain adequate separation when you land.
-"Adequate separation" means non-participants do not have to pause or alter their activities to accommodate your arrival!
+Be in phone or radio contact with a spotter at the LZ, and do not launch if you cannot maintain adequate separation from bystanders when you land.
+"Adequate separation" means no one has to pause or alter their activities to accommodate your arrival!

-The longer, narrower upper LZ is on the east side of the school building with a steep embankment on its eastern edge.
+The longer, narrower upper LZ is on the east side of the school building with a steep embankment on its eastern perimeter.
 The square lower LZ is south of the school building.
-There are no wires around the perimeter of the LZ, but both landings sites have fixed playground structures plainly visible.
+There are no wires bordering the school, but both fields have fixed playground structures plainly visible.
 All landing surfaces are level, well-drained turf.

 Park and begin your hike from the public parking area on Wasatch Boulevard.
-Avoid parking on neighborhood streets, especially the dead end on Cascade Way.
+Avoid parking on neighborhood streets, especially the cul de sac on Cascade Way.

-The hike to all launches is primarily on Wasatch National Forest land, but you will traverse (and possibly launch from) private property as well.
+The hike to all launches is primarily on Wasatch National Forest land, but you will traverse (and possible launch from) private property as well.
 You will share the trail with other hikers.
-After landing, promptly disassemble and remove your glider.
+After landing, promptly pack and remove your glider.
 This site is noise- and traffic-sensitive.
 Our host is the Granite School District, and they appreciate your professional and considerate use of their property.